• BLOG

 1/2 tsp smoked paprika

-Pinch black pepper
+1/4 tsp black pepper

 1/2-3/4 cup olive oil

-In a blender or food processor, pulse together all of the ingredients except for the olive oil.
-Pulse the mixture until they come roughly chopped.
-While the blender is running, drizzle in the olive oil until the mixture comes together into a smooth paste.
-If you like a thicker paste, use about 1/2 cup of olive oil, and if you prefer a thinner sauce, use a little more oil.
+2. With the blender running, drizzle in the olive oil until the mixture comes together into a smooth paste.
+If you want a thicker paste, use about 1/2 cup of olive oil, or increase this to 3/4 cup for a thinner sauce.

-0 Comments
+2 Comments

 Leave a Reply.